LIONS FOUNDATION OF CANADA DOG GUIDES

 Compared to the miniature breed, a Giant Schnauzer makes quite the statement and can intimidate humans and other animals.
 For some they may seem fluffy, or even funny with their long facial fur, but there’s a reason they are used as police dogs.
 With a large body and confident stance, they demand respect and their jaw strength should not be underestimated.
 Still, they are loyal companions and trustworthy police dogs that are very capable of fulfilling their duties.

-When considering different breeds for a police dog, the Dutch German Shepherd is an excellent choice.
+When considering different breeds for a police dog, the Dutch Shepherd or Dutch herder is an excellent choice.
 With an expected lifespan of up to 15 years, they are amazing assets, as long as their health and wellbeing are prioritized.
 They can fulfill their duties for years which may contribute to sustainable breeding.

 Also known as great family dogs, Labrador Retrievers should not be underestimated for their working capabilities.
 As police dogs, they are used for bomb sniffing, drug detection and picking up sensory messages humans can’t always or immediately sense with their ears and eyes.